lehins/tutorials/Haskell/containers/containers.md

 allStateEmployeesMap es = Map.fromSet (`employeesFrom` es) allStates
 ```

-Last function will produce undesired empty Maps of `Employees` for some states,
+Calling `allStateEmployeesMap` will produce undesired empty Maps of `Employees`
-but there is a reason behind it, it will help us demonstrate similarities between
+for some States, but there is a reason behind it, it will help us demonstrate
-`Map.filter` and `Map.mapMaybe`:
+similarities between `Map.filter` and `Map.mapMaybe`:

 ```haskell
 statePersonsMap' :: Employees -> Map.Map State [Person]